automotive-grade-linux/docs-agl/docs/getting-started/machines/intel.md

 ## Where to find an AGL bootable image

+### Download a ready made image
+AGL provides ready made images for developers.
+You will find them on [AGL Download web site] (https://download.automotivelinux.org/AGL/release) image are located in YourPreferedRelease/intel-corei7-64/deploy/images/intel-corei7-64/ Create a bootable SD card with the script [mkefi-agl.sh](https://github.com/dominig/mkefi-agl.sh) check the available options with the -v option. mkefi-agl.sh -v

 ### Building an AGL image from scratch using Yocto

 **Note**: an alternative method for building an image is to use the AGL SDK delivered in a Docker container.